Jade-ux/Learn_English_In_South_Africa/README.md

 **Colours:** The accent colours I have used, the pink, green, yellow and blue, are colours taken from the houses shown in the banner image on the home page.
 I have used these colours because they are vibrant and high-energy colours and will appeal to adventurous, energetic people looking for new learning experiences.
 I added additional colours for roll-overs and active states which are much deeper and richer, which demonstrates the rich variety of experiences a student could expect in South Africa, and the country's rich cultural heritage.

+**Navigation links:** These are large buttons for large and smaller screens.
+I chose to keep these as buttons on smaller screens because I think they help encourage the user to click through to other pages and easily see where they are.
+Howevre, for phones with a width smaller than 374px I have changed this to a burger menu as the buttons do not fit well on those screen sizes.

 **Home button on navigation:** The logo at the top of the website and in the footer serve as the link to get back to the home page.
 However, when I tried to create the entire div as a link it broke the grid structure.
 Therefore I have created each individual element within the logo as a link.
 In future developments I plan to make the entire logo block a link in both the top and footer of the website.

 **Buttons:** There are two styles of buttons on the site.
 The outline buttons are for people in the first phase of the buying cycle and are still only looking around at information.
 The solid colour buttons are for people in the next buying phase who are ready to book a course or contact the agency.